Nissan Note: Initial release

 The second generation Nissan Note was based on the Nissan INVITATION concept.

 The vehicle was unveiled at the Osanbashi venue in Yokohama, followed by Nissan Gallery on 28 August 2012.

 The European model was unveiled at the 83rd Geneva Motor Show.

 The Latin American model was unveiled at the Port of Cartagena de Indias in Colombia.

 It would replace the Nissan Livina for other countries' markets (except China and parts of Asia) within 2013.

 Japanese models went on sale on 3 September 2012.
 Early Note models include a choice of HR12DE (S, X, X FOUR) and HR12DDR (S DIG-S, X DIG-S, MEDALIST) engines, Xtronic CVT transmission.
 Early Note Rider models include a choice of HR12DE (X, X FOUR) and HR12DDR (X DIG-S) engines, Xtronic CVT transmission.
 The width dimension is kept under 1700mm on all international models so that versions in Japan will be in compliance with Japanese Government dimension regulations with engine displacement kept under 2000cc so that Japanese versions will offer Japanese buyers annual road tax savings for smaller engines.

 Hong Kong models went on sale on 21 September 2012.
 Early models included DIG-S with HR12DDR engine, XTRONIC CVT transmission, ISS idle mode.

+The Note was launched in Singapore on 14 January 2013.
+It features a 1.2L DIG-S engine that delivers driving performance equivalent to a 1.5-litre engine.

 Latin American models went on sale in July 2013.
 Early models included Sense (manual and CVT) and Advance (manual and CVT).

 European models went on sale in summer 2013, with deliveries beginning in autumn 2013.
 Early models include a choice of 3 engines (1.2-litre 80PS petrol, 1.2-litre 98PS DIG-S petrol, 1.5-litre 90PS turbo diesel), manual or CVT transmission, 3 trim levels (Visia, Acenta and Tekna).

 Nissan said the drag coefficient is 0.298.
 The frontal area is 2.13 m2, making the drag area CdA to be at 0.639 m2.

 Note Medalist

-It is a version of the Nissan Note for the Japanese market, with plated door handles, exclusive Beatnic Gold body color, suede-like cloth seats and artificial leather, piano-like center cluster finisher and genuine leather-wrapped steering wheel.
+It is a version of the Nissan Note for the Japanese market, with plated door handles, exclusive Beatnic Gold body colour, suede-like cloth seats and artificial leather, piano-like centre cluster finisher and genuine leather-wrapped steering wheel.
 The highest grade "MEDALIST" is also a model that inherits the concept of Tidus and comes from Laurel's grade of the same name.